-Kirk’s recent experiences include:
+Some of Kirk’s recent litigation successes include:

 Kirk F. Marty, Criminal Prosecution of Responsible Corporate Officers and Negligent Conduct under Environmental Law, 23:3 Natural Resources & Environment, Winter 2009, at 37.